Sexual and Gender Based Violence

 However, in some countriesplaces such as Colombia, Kenya and Democratic Republic of Congo, for example, we have projects that are set up specifically to provide treatment to victims of violence, including sexual violence.
 In these situations, we:

 - Prevent against infection (HIV, STIs, Hepatitis B, Tetanus)

-- Provide pregnancy tests
+- Provide pregnancy tests and emergency contraceptives

 - Help to manage unwanted pregnancies